miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 Planner uses the same i18n override mechanism as other SSR features (see [Internationalisation](/docs/web_ssr/customization/internationalization)).

-Some of the main planner text keys are:
+Example planner text keys that can be overridden via i18n:

 ```json
 {